 You can read more about Amanda and her content marketing strategy in the book Mean People Suck.

 In 2011, SAP’s Co-CEO at the time, Bill McDermott, realized that the inspiring stories of innovation from SAP’s customers were not on the brand website.
 Instead, there was only product information.

 Bill realized that SAP was missing out on the opportunity to engage its customers and prospects through inspiring content.
 Bill tasked me as Vice President of Content Marketing and Content Strategy, with the challenge of changing how the brand spoke to its digital audience, moving from a product-centric approach to a customer-centric approach.

-After investigating web search data, Michael found that there was no content to meet non-product searches such as “big data”.
+After investigating web search data, I found that there was no content to meet non-product searches such as “big data.”
 By having no content to address the questions of early-stage prospects, SAP was missing out on capturing these potential customers.
 Thus, the business case was proven.

-There was little to no budget available for this new content marketing strategy, but Michael realized the brand was spending a significant amount of money each year on advertising, with less than impressive results.
-He proposed that the advertising team give up half their budget so that he could build a dynamic content marketing platform to replace the original landing pages.
+There was little to no budget available for this new content marketing strategy, but I realized the brand was spending a significant amount of money each year on advertising, with less than impressive results.
+I proposed that the advertising team give up half their budget so that he could build a dynamic content marketing platform to replace the original landing pages.

 After a year of publishing thousands of articles on the platform, it had not only saved the advertising team half their budget for years to come, but it had also generated over 1,000 leads equating to $750,000 in revenue, and 7X ROI.

 If you are ready to get more traffic to your site with quality content that’s consistently published, check out our Content Builder Service.
 Set up a quick consultation, and I’ll send you a free PDF version of my books.
 Get started today and generate more traffic and leads for your business.